apple2373/chainer-caption/README.md

 The training data is MSCOCO.
 I preprocessed MSCOCO images by extracting CNN features in advance.
 Then I trained the language model to generate captions.
 Not only English, I trained on Japanese and Chinese.

 I made pre-trained models available.
 For English captions, the model achieves CIDEr of 0.692 for the MSCOCO validation dataset.
+Other evaluation score is ( Bleu1: 0.657,  Bleu2: 0.471, Bleu3: 0.327, Bleu4: 0.228,  METEOR: 0.213, ROUGE_L: 0.47).
 If we use beam search, the score increases a little bit.
 To achieve the better score, CNN has to be fine-tuned, but I haven’t tried because it’s computationally heavier.

 <img src="sample.png" >